 Outside of a backup structure, you will also want to think about some additional items like umbrellas.
 Having umbrellas handy to get people from your outdoor area to your indoor area or from the car to the venue is helpful.
 Another item to think about is the ground.
 If it’s raining and the ground is sopping wet you might need to build walkways.

 And don’t forget about the wind or the cold.
 If it’s windy, you may need to cover the sides of your tent.
 If it’s cold, you may need to rent heaters.
 Or provide your guests with pashminas or blankets.
 It’s important to think about the whole picture and how your guests will be affected.

 No matter what your weather backup plan is, just make sure you have one.
 Whatever happens, you can still have an amazing time.

 (Photo credit: Milou and Olin Photography)

-We’re in the process of putting together a step by step wedding planning program just for couples like you!
-The program is not yet live, but if you want help and guidance to plan your wedding and make the process easier and happier, sign up to become a VIP.
-You’ll get put on the waitlist and get early access to the program when it does go live (you’ll also get a special bonus perk from us too!).
+Enter Passport to Joy, the step by step wedding planning program just for couples like you!
+If you want help and guidance to plan your wedding and make the process easier and happier, check it out!